Jean de Léry

 Title page of the Latin translation of de Léry's book, Historia Navigationis in Brasiliam, quae et America Dicitur (History of a Voyage to the Land of Brazil, Also Called America).

-Jean de Léry (1536–1613) was an explorer, writer and Reformed pastor born in Lamargelle, Côte-d'Or, France.
+Jean de Léry (1534/1536–1613) was an explorer, writer, and Reformed pastor born in Lamargelle, Côte-d'Or, France.
 Scholars disagree about whether he was a member of the lesser nobility or merely a shoemaker.
 Either way, he was not a public figure prior to accompanying a small group of fellow Protestants to their new colony on an island in the Bay of Rio de Janeiro, Brazil from 1557 to 1558.
 There he produced the first known transcriptions of native American music: two chants of the Tupinambá, near Rio de Janeiro.
 The colony, France Antarctique was founded by the Chevalier de Villegaignon, with promises of religious freedom, but on arrival, the Chevalier contested the Protestants' beliefs and persecuted them.
-After eight months the Protestants left their colony and survived for a short time on the mainland, living amongst the Tupinambá Indians.
-These events were the basis of de Lery's book, History of a Voyage to the Land of Brazil, Also Called America (1578).
+After eight months, the Protestants left their colony and survived for a short time on the mainland, living amongst the Tupinambá Indians.
+These events were the basis of de Lery's book, History of a Voyage to the Land of Brazil (1578).
 Exhausted and starving, they then returned to France aboard a pirate ship.

 "Salutations larmoyantes" ("Tearful salutations"), in Histoire d'un voyage faict en la terre du Brésil (1578), Jean de Léry, 1580 edition.